-- 1. Must be a student at a partner high school. - 2.
-Students must complete the University of Central Arkansas Application Form. - 3.
-Students must complete the Concurrent Enrollment Application Form - 4.
-All students must submit documentation showing they meet the following academic requirements: - 5.
-Transcript showing a cumulative grade point of at least 3.0 on a 4.0 scale. - An ACT Reading Score of at least 19 - If taking English, students must ALSO have an ACT English score of at least 19 - If taking Math; students must ALSO have an ACT Math score of at least 19 - 6.
-Must meet all course prerequisites - 7.
-Recommendation of Principal (approval signature on CE application) - 8.
-Junior or senior classification (sophomores may be admitted through special permission and principal recommendation.)
+- 1. Must be a student at a partner high school.
+See the list of this year's partnering schools at: https://uca.edu/registrar/concurrent-enrollment-program/ - 2.
+Students must complete the University of Central Arkansas Admissions Application. - 3.
+Students must complete the Concurrent Enrollment Application Form and Consent Form. - 4.
+All students must submit documentation showing they meet the following academic requirements: - a.
+Transcript showing a cumulative grade point of at least 3.0 on a 4.0 scale. - An ACT Reading Score of at least 19 - If taking English, students must ALSO have an ACT English score of at least 19 - If taking Math; students must ALSO have an ACT Math score of at least 19 or an Accuplacer score of 249. - 5.
+Must meet all course prerequisites